 Marriage Counseling and the Pandemic

-It’s no secret that since the outbreak of the pandemic marriages have been strained and sometimes pushed to the breaking point.
+It’s no secret that since the outbreak of the pandemic marriage stress has risen and sometimes pushed to the breaking point.
 Being forced to be closed in your home for extended periods of time with your spouse during the virus can be a significant challenge.
 Even the best marriages can be a challenge when a couple’s normal routine is radically changed.

 Developing a healthy routine in your marriage now will help see both of you through the virus and beyond when life goes back to a new normal.